 The contents of the letters written by my father were a virtual treasure trove of my childhood.
 Stories about the three of us boys being born, my older brother starting first grade and me learning to read right along with him.
 All kinds of day-to-day activities.
 The most startling for me however, although I had come to know about the incident in a roundabout way over the passage of years, was seeing in my father's own hand his written confirmation of me being taken, without his approval, to India as a young boy even before the death of my mother.

 All three were done in pencil and all three were found to be difficult to read by anybody who saw them --- primarily because of the lightness of the lead on the paper combined with a nearly indecipherable cursive handwriting.
 All appeared to have been either written in, on the way to, or on the way back from India and mailed via air in care of my father, not to our home in California, but for reasons unknown, to the address where my grandmother on my father's side lived in Pennsylvania.
-In that the three letters were found stashed away in the rolltop desk with the forgotten batch of letters written by my father, and with my uncle since deceased, how they ultimately fell into his hands and seemingly never read by my father or anybody else is not fully known. (see)
+In that the three letters were found stashed away in the rolltop desk with the forgotten batch of letters written by my father, and with my uncle since deceased, why they were never read by my father or anybody else is not fully known. (see)

 III.
 THE TRIP TO INDIA